valdinilemofouet-ui/LLM-Alignment-for-LRL/README.md

 # LLM-Alignment-for-LRL
-This repository will contain the code and document of the Alignment project
+This repository will contain the code and documents of the Alignment project